Eldgjá: Geography and geomorphology

-It consists of a northeast-southwest trending graben with explosion craters, about 8.5 km long.
+It consists of a northeast–southwest trending graben with explosion craters, about 8.5 km long.
 It is 600 m wide, 150 m deep and part of a larger 40 km long chain of offset grabens.
 The canyon is subdivided into four segments from southwest to northeast.
 The northeasternmost segment is known as Kambagígar [ˈkʰampaˌciːɣar̥]); the name Eldgjá is usually only applied to the 8.5 km long segment in the middle of the chain, but the 939 eruption also involved other segments.
 The canyon extends between the Öldufellsjökull glacier [ˈœltʏˌfɛlsˌjœːkʏtl̥] of the Myrdalsjökull Ice Cap (the ice cap covers part of the fissure) in the southwest, stretches across mountainous terrain and almost reaches the Vatnajökull Ice Cap to the northeast at Stakafell [ˈstaːkaˌfɛtl̥] mountain.
 It is the longest volcanic fissure in Iceland.

 Ground fractures, hornitos, normal faults, lava lakes, pyroclastic cones and spatter ramparts make up the Eldgjá lineament; the cones form alignments and have red-to-gray colours and consist of alternating layers of lava, scoria and spatter, with the scoria and spatter sometimes fused together until they resemble lava flows.
 There is evidence that the Eldgjá fissure existed before the 930s eruption.
 Ongoing activity of the fissure can be seen in the form of ground deformation.

 The Eldgjá is part of the wider Katla volcano, which features a series of fissures, as well as a caldera covered by the Myrdalsjökull Ice Cap.
 To the northeast, the lineament runs 5 km away from and parallel to that of the 1783-1784 CE Laki eruption fissure, which is part of the Grimsvötn volcano.
 There are other volcanic centres in the area, some of which had large fissure-fed eruptions within historical memory.

 10th century eruption

-The Eldgjá eruption was the largest Holocene eruption of the Katla system and the only historical eruption of this volcano outside of its caldera.
+The Eldgjá eruption was the largest Holocene eruption of the Katla system, the largest effusive eruption on Earth during the last few millennia, and the only historical eruption of this volcano outside of its caldera.
 It involved a 75 km long area of the volcano, including both the central caldera and the Eldgjá lineament.
 During the course of the eruption, about 16 episodes of Plinian or subplinian eruptions took place, producing plumes with heights of 15 km.
 These episodes did not occur simultaneously across the entire length of the Eldgjá; rather the eruption commenced in the caldera and propagated northeastward.
 Intense lava fountaining, explosive eruptions and the effusion of lava took place.

 The eruption has been linked to an episode of active continental rifting in the 930s, during which the injection of magma into dykes led to deformation of the ground surface and the evacuation of magmas from the Katla magmatic system.
 Part of this magma entered into the Katla magma chamber, triggering the release of silicic magmas that form part of the tephra and were at least for some time erupted simultaneously with basaltic magmas.
+Other volcanoes in Iceland such as Bárðarbunga, Grimsvötn and Reykjanes peninsula erupted at the same time as Eldgjá.